dylanmcgullam/Group-Project-1/Commodities_in_Action.md

     by:  Rebecca Davidson, Chibuzor Ejiaga, & Dylan McGullan

 For this project, we chose to focus on commodities and how different historical events have impacted those commodity prices.
+Our questions to answer are the following:
+    What effect does war have on commodity prices?
+    What effect does an economic crisis have on commodity prices?
+    What effect does a health crisis have on commodity prices?
 We pulled a dataset from kaggle.com that contained commodity prices from early 2000 to late 2022.
 We looked at the data as a whole, then divied up the workload by sector and by historical event.
 The breakdown is the following
     Rebecca:    Energy Commodities during the Invasion of Iraq in 2003-2011 Natural Gas
                     Low Sulphur Gas Oil